The Free Particle

 - Physical meaning of group velocity and comparison with classical mechanics:

-- Physically, the group velocity represents the particle’s speed of motion
+- Physically, the group velocity represents the velocity of motion of the particle

-- Assuming $\phi(k)$ is very sharp around some value $k_0$ (when momentum uncertainty is sufficiently small),
+- When $\phi(k)$ has a very sharp form near some value $k_0$ (when momentum uncertainty is sufficiently small),

 Prerequisites